 - Generate consumption data automatically based on switching history

-- Rich dashboard helps to understanding the behavior of various areas of the system
+- Rich dashboard helps in understanding the behavior of various areas of the system

 - Started making the CMS system as TALQ compliant